 The Smarter Balanced Assessment (SBA) measures student achievement toward Common Core State Standards in English/language arts (ELA) and in math.
-The tests are given in the spring to all 3rd through 8th grade students and to 11th grade students.
-Students in 10th grade also take the 11th grade ELA assessment and those who pass it do not need to take it as 11th graders.
-In addition, students in the 5th and 8th grades are given the Measurements of Student Progress in science.
+The tests are given in the spring to all 3rd through 8th grade students and to 10th grade students.
+In addition, students in grades 5, 8, and 11 are given the Washington Comprehensive Assessments of Science.

-End-of-course algebra, geometry, and biology tests are administered at the end of the course or in 10th grade.
-(End-of-course exams in math will be completely phased out for the class of 2019, this year’s juniors.
-Students may choose to take the SBA math test, instead.)
-The school district also administers other standardized tests for program placement and evaluation of achievement.
+The school district also administers other standardized tests for program placement and evaluation of learning.
 The English Language Proficiency Assessment for the 21st Century (ELPA21) is administered to all English language learners who are developing English proficiency skills.
 For more information, call 425-356-1218.

-Students can earn up to four high school World Language credits simply by passing a proficiency exam in another language.
+Students in grades 8 through 12 can earn up to four high school World Language credits by passing a proficiency exam in another language.
 For more information, call 425-356-1218 or see the World Language Proficiency Exam (WLPE) information on the district’s Assessment website.